open-edge-platform/infra-charts/README.md

 ## Overview

-This repository contains Helm Charts to deploy all the serviced for Edge Infrastructure Manager on a kubernetes cluster offering the ability to:
+This repository contains Helm Charts to deploy all the services for Edge Infrastructure Manager on a Kubernetes cluster offering the ability to:

 - Onboard and provision Edge Nodes
-- Review each nodes capabilities
+- Review each node's capabilities
 - Monitor the status of the nodes and their resource consumption
-- Update and Upgrade notes via scheduled maintenances
+- Update and upgrade nodes via scheduled maintenance
 - Delete and de-authorize nodes
-- Scale the Edge Nodes to 10.0000
+- Scale Edge Nodes to 10.0000

 It contains 4 umbrella charts, referencing the other existing charts in the repository.